Professional Policing HNC/HND/BA (Hons)

 Our teaching methods are varied, offering a number of teaching styles to suit the needs of all our students, so in addition to lectures, we also utilise a blended learning approach, including online aspects, workshops and group work.

-We also operate an open-door policy, with additional availability via email and our online learning platform, Aula.
+We also operate an open-door policy, with additional availability via email and our current online learning platform, Aula.

 Full-time